 Using Instagram to generate revenue alongside a great support experience

 Do you know how many of your customers are on Instagram?
-Chances are a lot of them.
+Chances are, more than you think.

 Selling on Instagram